AbbasPak/Introduction-to-Data-Science/Introduction/Introduction to Data Science.md

 ---

-# Module 1: Introduction to Data Science
+# Introduction to Data Science

 Welcome to the first module of the course!
 This module introduces you to the world of Data Science, its scope, and the role of a Data Scientist.